 Dorian received his Bachelors Degree from the University of Connecticut and recently earned his Masters Degree in Clinical Psychology from the University of Hartford.
 Dorian has a special interest in treating anxiety disorders and in teaching clients how to utilize mindfulness techniques to reduce stress.
 Additionally, Dorian has an interest in sports psychology and in working with young athletes.
 Dorian's easy-going, genuine, yet direct manner helps clients to feel readily understood and at ease.
 His approach in working with individuals of all ages is collaborative and considers the many different factors that comprise an individual's family dynamic and personal experience.

 A retired teacher, Sue is a vital part of the social pragmatic groups.
 With her creativity and warmth, Sue shares intriguing crafts with the younger groups and enjoys engaging older group members in conversations that might appeal to history buffs, scientists, or politicians.
 Always the nurturer, Sue bakes goodies for every group's snack each week, and makes sure that every group member receives a celebration on his/her birthday.
 Never one to avoid a challenge, Sue is a constant on the summer retreat each year, managing the arts and crafts program and joining in the full range of activities while also managing to oversee a large part of the life skills program.

 Jacob Cohen, Program Assistant

-Jake has been a program assistant in social pragmatic groups and in the summer retreat program for the past eight years.
+Jake has been a program assistant in social pragmatic groups and in the summer retreat program for the past eleven years.
 A talented artist, Jake is eager to share his talents with clients while working in the arts and crafts program and during activity time in groups.
 Jake is also the webmaster for the practice's website and continually generates new ideas to showcase the practice.